Applied Consumer Psych

 Demonstrate an ability to present practical research findings in a format appropriate to business contexts.

 Analyse consumer problems faced by consumer organisations in a systematic and scientific way.

 Weekly two-hour lectures will take place in weeks 1-5 and 7-10, and a revision lecture will be delivered in week 11.
 Lectures will cover core content and will be delivered in a traditional style.
 The revision lecture will re-examine key topics, and in addition to helping students prepare for the final exam.

+Weekly one-hour workshops will take place in weeks 1-5 and 7-11.
 During the workshops students will be given the opportunity to work on their project under the supervision of the teaching team.

 - Literacy - Proficiency in reading and writing through a variety of media